Author an essay question

 TIP: Check out Manually grade an essay question.

-You aren't able to author a correct answer or feedback for essay questions.
+TIP: You aren't able to author a correct answer or feedback in the essay component.
+Feedback for the whole question can still be added through the Question Editor.